knocklabs/inbox-example-app/README.md

   />
   ```

-By leveraging these hooks, the component efficiently manages and displays notifications from Knock, handles real-time updates, and provides filtering and viewing capabilities for the inbox.
+By leveraging these hooks, the component loads and displays notifications from Knock, handles real-time updates, and provides filtering and viewing capabilities for the inbox.

 ### Managing message status with knockClient